 Lower your risk of cataracts by not smoking, limiting alcohol, controlling diabetes and wearing sunglasses.
 Eyeglasses or contact lenses can help correct vision.
 Cataract surgery is a safe and effective treatment.
 Pictures in this slideshow.

-Cholinesterase inhibitors are medications that may help to slow the loss of mental abilities for people with mild to moderate Alzheimer's disease.
+Cholinesterase inhibitors are medications that may help to slow the loss of cognitive abilities for people with mild to moderate Alzheimer's disease.
 Side effects include nausea, vomiting, loss of appetite, dizziness or diarrhea.
-It is unclear if these medications work better or worse than other Alzheimer's treatments.
+It is unclear how these medications stack up against other treatment options.

 The IQCODE questionnaire can be used to find out whether you have a memory disorder.
 The test can lead to false dementia diagnosis for healthy patients.
 A single tool is likely not the best approach for diagnosing dementia.

 Allergen-specific immunotherapy is designed to reduce allergy symptoms in the medium to long term by repeatedly exposing the person to an allergy extract over a long period of time.
 Research has shown it is effective for treating hay fever and year-round (perennial) allergic rhinitis.
+Around 50% of those treated with immunotherapy experience mild and temporary side effects.
+Serious side effects can occur but are very rare.
 Talk with your doctor to see if allergen-specific immunotherapy is right for you.

 Your risk of developing osteoporosis is higher if you take prednisone.
 To limit the risk of osteoporosis while on this medication, try weight bearing exercises and avoid alcohol and tobacco.
 Calcium and vitamin D supplements may help lower your risk.